About CHC43115 | Certificate IV in Disability

 - Technology skills – basic level computer skills and access to a computer will be required

 - Candidate should have approximately 2 years of experience in the Early Childhood Education and Care industry.
-Sometimes when students have less number of years of experience but believes that he or she have sufficient experience to be assess through recognised prior learning, Traxion Training will assess these situations and requests on a case by case basis.
+Sometimes when students have less number of years of experience but believe that he or she has sufficient experience to be assessed through recognised prior learning, Traxion Training will assess these situations and requests on a case by case basis.

 - To achieve this qualification, the candidate must have completed at least 120 hours of work as detailed in the Assessment Requirements of the units of competency.

 - Student must already hold the CHC33015 Certificate III in Individual Support (or superseded qualification) and be an Existing Worker in the Disability industry sector, which includes parents and unpaid carers of NDIS participants

 CHC30208 Certificate III in Aged Care